BARBARA HEPWORTH: woman artist quotes on sculpture (Oval) art and life by the famous female sculptor in modern English abstract art; + biography facts

 - One of the mysteries is how the human mind can hear a piece of music, a symphony from the beginning to the end, before beginning; or see a sculpture finished all the way round, when it doesn’t exist.
 Now these faculties are the sort faculties which are needed in sciences, math, and medicine and all kind of things.
 But if one has them, one has to learn to use them… …You can’t start with a block and say: Now it’s going to dictate me’.
 You (as an artist, fh) dictate to it.

-not sourced quotes by the English woman artist Barbara Hepworth, creating her abstract sculpture art works in stone and bronze
+not sourced quotes by the English woman artist Barbara Hepworth; abstract sculpture

-- My left hand is my thinking hand.
+– My left hand is my thinking hand.
 The right is only a motor hand.
 This holds the hammer.
 The left hand, the thinking hand, must be relaxed, sensitive.
 The rhythms of thought pass through the fingers and grip of this hand into the stone.
 It is also a listening hand.
-It listens for basic weaknesses of flaws in the stone; for the possibility or imminence of fractures.
+It listens for basic weaknesses of flaws in the stone; for the possibility or imminence of fractures. (artist quote on her both hands by Hepworth)

 * biography facts about woman sculptor Barbara Hepworth, on Wikipedia